jmersonuo/jmersonuo.github.io/Activities/ScaleAndLayout.md

 <h2 align="center"> Working with Scale and <br> Putting a mapbox map into an HTML template</h2>

-For this exercise, you will be adding GeoJSON format points to a map using Mapbox GLJS, setting some scale dependency, and You will then add the map an HTML template called "versatile layout".
+For this exercise, you will be adding GeoJSON format points to a map using Mapbox GLJS, setting some scale restrictions, and You will then add the map an HTML template called "versatile layout".